Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 In short, anything that boosts damage: Brawn, Might, Frenzy, Blast, Aerial, etc. depending on what type of damage you're planning on doing with the character.

-Agility increases all weapon attack speeds.
-It's a must for speedrunning; not only does it increase your damage-per-second, but it also helps with the speed of any movement technique that is based around attacks, f.e.
+Agility increases all weapon attack speeds up to 17%.
+It's a must for speedrunning; not only does it increase your damage-per-second, but it also increases the speed of any movement technique that is based around attack movement, f.e.
 Benkei's or Pang Tong's air specials.
+Agility *can* make combat with certain characters more tricky, but this is not a particularly noticeable drawback in speedrunning.

 Osmosis is a life-saver if you decide to break Gauntlet-mode with a Samurai-style Thrift character like No. Start your musou to become invulnerable and keep supplying yourself with infinite energy by doing a charge attack every now and then, simple as that.

-Alacrity gives you a health & musou refill at every 500-hit combo, which again completely breaks Gauntlet-mode if you have a Samurai-style character who can generate a lot of combo, f.e.
+Alacrity gives you a health & musou refill with every 500-hit combo, which again wil completely break Gauntlet-mode if you have a Samurai-style character who can generate a lot of combo, f.e.
 Motonari Mori.

 Bombast is similar, giving you some free musou-energy every 500 hits of a combo.
 If you are playing as a character who has good specials and can generate combo easily, this can make them nearly invulnerable.